rutuja1302/PythonPrograms/README.md

 36. Unit Converter(temp, length, mass, angle)- Converts various units between one another.
 The user enters the type of unit being entered, the type of unit they want to convert to & then the value.
 The program will then make the conversion.
 37. Power of 2 - This program takes a command line argumemt N and prints the table of the powers of 2 that are less than or equal to 2^N. Take power value N as an input and print the power table as an input.
 38. Prime Factorization Calculator - This interactive program will take a number N from the user and return all the prime factors of that number.
+39. Phone a friend - Given n names and phone numbers, assemble a phone book that maps friends' names to their respective phone numbers.
+You will then be given an unknown number of names to query your phone book for.
+For each name queried, print the associated entry from your phone book on a new line in the form name=phoneNumber; if an entry for is not found, print Not found instead.
+Note: Your phone book should be a Dictionary/Map/HashMap data structure.